yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

     "./nce2.jpg"
     >}}

-A lot more work is needed before we can even consider doing internal testing, so please have some patience, Android gang.
+A lot more work is needed before we can even consider doing internal testing, there are many crashes and softlocks to sort around first, so please have some patience, Android gang.

 With the progress on the Album applet going so well, german77 is progressing further into other interesting applets too.
 Stay tuned.